Step 1: Getting started on How to Replace a Dishwasher

 In most cases, you won’t need any special tools or skills to replace or when installing a dishwasher.
 Most dishwashers are 24 in. wide, so you won’t have to alter cabinets to get the new one to fit.
 (If you change sizes, you’ll have to alter your cabinets.
 This requires more advanced carpentry skills that we won’t show here.)

 You may find that extra layers of flooring have raised the floor height in front of the old dishwasher.
-This can make it difficult to get the old dishwasher out and the new one in.
+This can make it difficult to remove the old dishwasher and install the new one.
 In some cases, you have to either loosen the countertop or remove flooring when learning how to hook up a dishwasher.
 Consider consulting a professional installer if you don’t feel confident about the best strategy.

 Get a blanket, an old rug or cardboard to protect your floor while you work on how to remove a dishwasher.
 Gather two adjustable wrenches, a screwdriver, a tape measure, a pair of pliers and a level.
 You’ll also need a shallow pan, bucket, sponge and rag to collect water that’ll drain from the lines when you disconnect them.